isawangyx/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tips:**
+- A person's name must contain only alphanumeric characters.
 - A person's default membership status is false unless you set it to true.
 - A person can have any number of tags (including 0)